Monthly ETF Commentary

 Harvest Global REIT Leaders Income ETF

-Outlook | Global REITs face headwinds from rate concerns and macro uncertainty | HGR’s diversified tenant and lease exposure offers resilience I HGR is positioned to benefit from exposure to growth themes like data warehouses & online shopping trends with industrial warehouses globally.
+Outlook | Global REITs face headwinds from rate concerns and macro uncertainty | HGR’s diversified tenant and lease exposure offers resilience I HGR is positioned to benefit from exposure to growth themes like data centers & online shopping trends with industrial warehouses globally.

 Harvest Energy Leaders Plus Income ETF